 I have three daughters.
 I have two granddaughters.
 It is also 2016, so it should not have come as a surprise to see that my New York to Minneapolis Delta Airlines flight was flown by two women (above).
 Not only were they women but young women.
 They were so young, I would have done a doubletake even if they had been men.
 They looked like my students.
 But this was the first time I have ever seen two women in the cockpit, and I have been flying a long time.

-“Probably be a safer flight,” one daughter texted.
+I contacted my daughters.
+“Probably be a safer flight,” one texted.
 “Relax,” said a second.
 “Have a drink,” said a third.

 I had a drink.
 Then I settled back for what was, in fact, a very safe flight.
 It was safe from a physical perspective; that is, we didn’t encounter any rough spots.
 But there was plenty of psychological and intellectual turbulence.
 Psychological on two fronts: sex and age.
 Intellectual, because I had to wonder what made me react the way I did.
 As I sipped a Bloody Mary in between Hail Marys, I broke it down.